nareshbhatia/react-learning-path/exercise-2-header/README.md

 Exercise 2: Header
 ==================
 In this exercise we will build the header of our trade blotter.
 We will use Material-UI to style the header exactly as shown below.
 None of the controls will function yet.
 We will get them working in subsequent exercises.
 For now, we will only focus on styling.
+Remember to look at the [assets folder](assets/trader-desktop-design-spec) for a detailed specification of the visual design.

 ![Domain Model](../assets/exercise-2-result.png)